FHA loans: Requirements, limits, and rates

 The lower your DTI, the better off you’ll be.
 If you have a higher DTI, you could still qualify for an FHA loan if you have a higher credit score.

-Your eligibility for an FHA loan doesn’t hinge on a particular income amount, but you must prove you have a steady employment history.
-Your income must be verifiable by sharing pay stubs, W-2s, federal tax returns and bank statements with your lender.
+Your eligibility for an FHA loan doesn’t hinge on a particular income amount, but you must prove you have a steady employment (or self-employment) history.
+Your income must be verifiable by sharing pay stubs, W-2s, federal tax returns, and bank statements with your lender.
 Your lender may ask for other examples of verification as well.

 There’s a maximum limit to what you can borrow for an FHA loan, depending on the county the home is in.

-According to HUD, the maximum FHA lending amount for high-cost areas (such as large metropolitan areas) is $1,149,825 for 2024.
-In lower-cost areas, the FHA limits are based on county, but generally, for one-unit properties the 2024 limit is $498,257.
+The maximum FHA lending amount for high-cost areas (such as large metropolitan areas) is $1,249,125 for 2026.
+In lower-cost areas, the FHA limits are based on county, but generally, for one-unit properties, the 2026 limit is $541,287.
 If you have multiple units, limits may be higher.

 You can look up the FHA mortgage limits for one or more areas on the FHA mortgage limits page.
 The page also includes a median sale price value for each area.
-Those are the median price estimates used for loan limit determination, according to HUD.
+Those are the median price estimates used for loan limit determination, according to the Department of Housing and Urban Development (HUD).

 There are several types of FHA loans.
 The type you choose limits the type of home you can buy and how you can spend the money you receive.
 This makes it especially important to be sure you’re getting the right type of loan.
 If none of the loan types discussed next match your goals, you might want to consider another type of government loan.